 I agree with all of Jeff’s arguments.
 Rather than repeat them I recommend you go and read the original articles.
 In this post I’ll share my experience as the co-founder and president of two small associations, which now both use the unmembership model.

 One of these associations, a 501(c)(3), is so small that its lack of formal members is not especially remarkable.
 The Marlboro School Association (MSA) was founded in 1994 to raise an endowment for the small K-8 public school in the Vermont town (2000 census population, 978) where I live; endowment income is used to improve attending students’ educational experience.
 The MSA was set up using an unmembership model right from the start.
-This non-profit is run completely by volunteers and has built a $250,000 endowment over the last twenty years.
+Volunteers run this non-profit, which has built a $250,000 endowment over the last twenty years.
 The informal members of the MSA are those community members who support the work of the MSA through donations of money or their time.
 We have no need for formal members.

 What is the edACCESS revenue model?
 Our income comes almost entirely from our events—the vast majority from our annual 3½-day conference.
-Our event budgets are constructed to cover our modest administrative needs.
+We construct our event budgets to cover our modest administrative needs.
 Over the years we have built up sufficient funds to weather several years of poorly attended or canceled events, though we have had no problems so far during our 22 years.

 What can we conclude from these examples?